-Operational activity was high during the reporting period as a result of the previously explained energy crisis however, with the exception of the temporary exemption period environmental controls have been maintained to the same standard as during the previous reporting period.
+With the exception of the temporary exemption period and required maintenance tuning for C1 and C3, environmental controls have been maintained to the same standard as during the previous reporting period.
 Overall environmental impacts associated with Colongra operations were negligible during this period.

 A baseline contamination study was completed following ownership transfer from the State government to Snowy Hydro.
 This study identified a number of pre-existing contaminants.
 Snowy Hydro is working with the previous owner and the NSW EPA to ensure that pre-existing contamination is managed appropriately.
-To facilitate remediation works the current property owned by Snowy Hydro has been subdivided and a portion of the land will be transferred to the previous owner during March 2023.
+To facilitate remediation works the current property owned by Snowy Hydro has been subdivided and a portion of the land was transferred to the previous owner in early 2023.